AgoraIO-Community/tutoring-reference-app/README.md

 }
 ```

-And then lastly using the `video_player` package display the video on a new screen.
+And then lastly, using the `video_player` package display the video on a new screen.

 ```dart
 class Recording extends StatefulWidget {